johnquiwa/FileVerifier/README.md

 # FileVerifier
-### FileVerifier is a fullstack javascript application that ties a specific has of a file to a specific user.
+### FileVerifier is a fullstack javascript application (React, Node/Express, Postgres) that ties a specific hash of a file to a specific user.

 ## User Flow Example
 * A university employee with the email of `employee@university.edu` uploads `transcript-student-a.png` for `Student A`.
 This file is converted to a buffer and then hashed using `sha_256`.
 The hash is saved with the university's userId in the postgres db.
 The file is then given to `Student A` to send to prospective employers.